Default.com Pricing: Plans and Costs

 Default does not disclose a free trial or free plan on their pricing page.
 The company uses a demo-first sales model, requiring prospects to book a demo before accessing the platform.
 ZoomInfo, by contrast, offers both a permanent free tier (ZoomInfo Lite with 10 monthly export credits) and a 7-day free trial with no credit card required.

-What's the minimum cost for Default?
+What is the minimum cost for Default?

 How do Default's enrichment credits work?

 Default allocates enrichment credits annually: 10,000 for Startup, 20,000 for Growth, and unlimited for Enterprise.
 Credits are consumed when enriching leads or accounts.
 Clearbit enrichment is included as a standard feature at no extra cost, and Apollo enrichment passes through the Default plan.
 The pricing page does not disclose overage costs or whether unused credits roll over.
+Budget accordingly.

 Can Default replace ZoomInfo?

-No. Default handles inbound workflow orchestration (routing, scheduling, forms, enrichment) but doesn't provide a proprietary B2B database, buyer intent signals, conversation intelligence, or outbound tools.
+No. Default handles inbound workflow orchestration (routing, scheduling, forms, enrichment) but does not provide a proprietary B2B database, buyer intent signals, conversation intelligence, or outbound tools.
 Default does not replace Marketo for email campaigns and relies on third-party providers for enrichment data.
 ZoomInfo offers these capabilities natively alongside its own orchestration tools.

 Who pays the $45/user/month fee on Default?